kubernetes/enhancements/keps/sig-storage/3314-csi-changed-block-tracking/README.md

 know that this has succeeded?
 -->

-* Provide a secure, idiomatic CSI API to efficiently identify changes between two arbitrary pairs of CSI volume snapshots of the same block volume.
+* Provide a secure, idiomatic CSI API to efficiently identify the allocated blocks of a CSI volume snapshot, and the changed blocks between two arbitrary pairs of CSI volume snapshots of the same block volume.
-* Relay large amount of snapshot metadata from the storage provider without loading the Kubernetes API server.
+* Relay large amount of snapshot metadata from the storage provider without overloading the Kubernetes API server.
 * This API is an optional component of the CSI framework.

 ### Non-Goals